xdissent/ievms/README.rst

 5. Install VirtualBox Guest Additions (pre-mounted as CD image in the VM).

-6. **IE6 only** - Install network adapter drivers by opening the ``drivers`` CD image in the VM.
+6. **IE6 only** - Do *not* attempt to activate upon first boot.
+Install the network adapter drivers and KB2592799 hotfix by opening the ``drivers`` CD image in the VM (``Start -> My Computer -> drivers (E:)``).
+The network driver installer and hotfix installer will launch automatically.
+You must restart the VM after *both* installers have completed to enable networking.
+Video walkthrough of IE6 post-installation setup: http://www.youtube.com/watch?v=f6UqRteCCEs

-.. note:: The IE6 network drivers *must* be installed upon first boot, or an activation loop will prevent subsequent logins forever.
+.. note:: The IE6 network drivers and hotfix *must* be installed upon first boot, or an activation loop will prevent subsequent logins forever.
 If this happens, restoring to the ``clean`` snapshot will reset the activation lock.